yantang-msft/kubernetes-appinsights-webhook/README.md

 Places to update to accomodate your own environment
 1) The REPO variable in the make file
 2) The image variable in k8s/ai-webhook/values.yaml
+3) The image name defined in main.go, which is the image of the fluentd sidecar that is being injected.
+Search for addFluentdSidecarPlainTextIKeyPatch

 # Build